Frequently Asked Questions

 Active AZC residents are less prone to boredom or nuisance and can give something back to society.
 Informal contacts between local residents and AZC residents also develop more often, for example through sports clubs or volunteer projects.
 This helps promote integration and mutual understanding.

-11. Care & education
+11. Health education

 One of the things COA arranges for in a shelter of the intended size is that a doctor is available at the site.